tzx21100/ProcessAnalyzer/README.md

 A simple program used to check CPU performance of processes.
 Mainly to be used for Games and put data into csv files.

+Go to src > dist to find the .exe

 How It Works

 Process Retrieval: